Peugeot Type 2: Performance

 The Peugeot Type 2 was powered by a two-cylinder four stroke V-format petrol/gasoline engine, assembled under licence from Daimler.
 The engine was mounted underneath the seat, above and slightly ahead of the rear axle to which it was linked by a chain-drive.
 2 hp of power was provided from the 565 cc unit.
 A maximum speed of 18 km/h was recorded.
-Cooling being then as now a challenge in a combustion engine, the Type 2's engine incorporated tubes filled with water, adumbrating the radiator that would be an essential feature of many combustion engines in the ensuing centuries.
+Engine cooling in the 1880s was a challenge for the combustion engine.
+To solve this, the Type 2's engine incorporated tubes filled with water, adumbrating the radiator that would be an essential feature of many combustion engines in the ensuing centuries.

 A wheelbase of 1400 mm supported a vehicle length of 2300 mm.
 The width and height were respectively 1350 mm and 1450 mm.
 A rudimentary suspension system pointed the way ahead regarding what would become another mainstream feature of the motor car.

 The main Peugeot business was, at this time, expanding rapidly its bicycle production, and the Type 2’s light weight may have incorporated lessons learned from cycle production.
 Four Type 2s were produced.
 Three were quadricycles while the fourth was a tricycle.
 They all had space for two on the bench above the engine.